goldstrike77/ansible-role-linux-prometheus/README.md

 ## Basic exporters that we use
 ### Node exporter
-Installed on Linux operation machine.
+Installed on the Linux operation machine.
 Exports statistics about network, I/O, CPU, memory, filesystems for hardware and OS metrics by kernels.
 ### WMI exporter
 Using the Windows Management Instrumentation for Windows machines.
 ### cAdvisor